How to copy files from source to destination in PowerShell

 Copy-Item -Path c:\test\ -Destination c:\test2\ -Recurse

-The recursive copy will work its way through all the subfolders below the c:\test folder.
-PowerShell will then create a folder named "test" in the destination folder and copy the contents of c:\test into it.
+A recursive copy works its way through all the subfolders below the C:\test folder.
+PowerShell then creates a folder named test in the destination folder and copies the contents of C:\test into it.

-When copying between machines, you can use universal naming convention paths to bypass the local machine.
+When copying between machines, you can use Universal Naming Convention paths to bypass the local machine.

 Copy-Item -Path \\server1\fs1\test\p1.txt -Destination \\server2\arc\test\